7 Best Resources to Teach Workplace Readiness Skills

 7. Workplace Readiness Curriculum from Applied Educational Systems

-CareerCenter21 is a ready-to-use digital curriculum with lesson plans, activities, and assessments included.
+AES has a ready-to-use career readiness curriculum with lesson plans, activities, and assessments included.

 It offers 10 modules (collections of lessons, activities, and assessments) to teach workplace readiness skills.